magic-peach/tweakio-sdk/README.md

 ## ⚡ Quick Start

-Here is a complete, working example using the latest **MessageProcessor** API:
+Here is a complete, working example using the latest **Fetcher** API:

 ```python
 import asyncio